charles-lunarg/vk-bootstrap/README.md

 It also adds several conveniences for:

-* enabling validation layers
+* Enabling validation layers
-* setting up a debug callback
+* Adding a debug callback
-* select a gpu based on a set of common criteria like features, extensions, memory, etc.
+* Select a gpu based on a set of criteria like features, extensions, memory, etc.

+Read the [Getting Started](docs/getting_started.md) guide for a quick start on using `vk-bootstrap`

-## Example
+## Basic Usage

 ```cpp